karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 # **What is Pyodide?**

+According to the official [repository](https://github.com/pyodide/pyodide),

+> Pyodide is a port of CPython to WebAssembly/Emscripten.
-> Pyodide was created in 2018 by [Michael Droettboom](https://github.com/mdboom) at Mozilla as part of the Iodide project.
+> It was created in 2018 by [Michael Droettboom](https://github.com/mdboom) at Mozilla as part of the Iodide project.
 Iodide is an experimental web-based notebook environment for literate scientific computing and communication.

 All of this is made possible by Wasm.